 A well-aimed arrow in the eye can kill for one shot, including a properly impressive headshot animation and sound.

-In this respect, I think it suited me even more than Soulsborne titles, which was probably also helped by generous “invincibility frames” that create incredibly spectacular leaks and situations in places.
+In this respect, I think it suited me even more than Soulsborne titles, which were probably also helped by generous “invincibility frames” that create incredibly spectacular leaks and situations in places.

 Ranged weapons are much more powerful and fun here than in Soulsborne games.